Skip to main content

 Suppressing estrogen with aromatase inhibitors has been shown to reduce the ability of male skeletal muscle to efficiently use glucose.

 This finding adds a layer of complexity to the use of AIs.
-While managing estrogen-related is important, doing so at the cost of impairing glucose metabolism presents a significant clinical trade-off.
+While managing estrogen-related side effects is important, doing so at the cost of impairing glucose metabolism presents a significant clinical trade-off.
 It underscores that the “ideal” estradiol level for a man on TRT is a range, a “sweet spot,” where side effects are controlled, and metabolic function is preserved.

 Over-suppression of estrogen, driven by aiming for the lowest possible number on a lab report, can inadvertently harm metabolic health.